Brand & Style Guidelines

 It is a violation of University policy to place any of the following on a University web server or any web server on the University network:

-- Other materials that violate local, state, or federal laws or which violate University policy.
+• Other materials that violate local, state, or federal laws or that violate University policy.

 Accuracy of Content